-I know it’s tempting to “open your own path,” but it might be safer to stay on track.
+I know it’s tempting to “open your own path” and discover nature attractions in wild places, but it might be safer to stay on track.
 You will most likely meet other hikers if you stay on the trail.
-This will keep you safe.
+This will keep you safe in the wild.

 Also, staying on track prevents you from getting lost.
 No matter where you are, if you stay on the path you will find your way back to a parking lot or a mountain rescue station.
 It is much easier to get lost when you are in the middle of the wilderness, compared to when you are on the signposted route.

-How to protect from the bear if you meet one
+How to protect from a bear if you meet one